-2 European data are for the U.K., Germany, France, Switzerland, the Netherlands and Italy (Peto et al, 1999).
-U.S. data are from the National Cancer Institute, 2003, table I-7.

-Asbestos victims in the U.K. were discouraged from filing lawsuits against either the workers' compensation system or asbestos producers, because contingency fees are not allowed and unsuccessful plaintiffs must pay the defendant's legal costs as well as their own.
+The European countries, like Britain, mandated compensation for workers who developed asbestos disease through their workers' compensation or national insurance systems.
+But because of industry pressure, few workers actually received compensation, so that there was little pressure on producers to reduce use of asbestos.
+In France, 500 new cases of mesothelioma occurred annually in the mid-1980s, but only 20-40 cases per year received compensation.
+Similarly in Italy, 400 new cases of mesothelioma occurred annually in the 1990s, but none received compensation between 1988 and 1995 (Castleman, 1996, p.
+813).
+In both countries, long and complicated administrative procedures discouraged victims from filing claims.
+In Switzerland and the Netherlands, statutes of limitations that start from the date of exposure rather than the date of discovery of disease prevented many asbestos victims from receiving compensation.
+In the United Kingdom in 1986, there were four times the number of mesothelioma cases per capita as in the United States, but only one-fifth the number of asbestos-related legal claims (Kazan-Allen, 2000a).
+Asbestos victims in the United Kingdom were discouraged from filing lawsuits against either the workers' compensation system or asbestos producers, because contingency fees are not allowed and unsuccessful plaintiffs must pay the defendant's legal costs as well as their own.
 Also, British plaintiffs cannot collect punitive damages against producers and do not have the extensive rights of discovery that helped U.S. lawyers build strong cases against asbestos producers.
-In recent years, the situation in the U.K. has changed, with more asbestos claims being filed and more claimants obtaining compensation, although compensation levels remain modest by U.S. standards.
-Ironically, one of the largest asbestos producers in the U.K., Turner and Newall Industries, went bankrupt because of the cost of paying asbestos claims by American plaintiffs who sued its U.S. subsidiary.
+In recent years, the situation in the United Kingdom has changed, with more asbestos claims being filed and more claimants obtaining compensation, although compensation levels remain modest by U.S. standards.
+Ironically, one of the largest asbestos producers in the United Kingdom, Turner and Newall Industries, went bankrupt because of the costs of paying asbestos claims by American plaintiffs who sued its U.S. subsidary.

-As in the U.S., regulation of asbestos in the European countries was weak because of regulatory capture.
-But, unlike the U.S., liability did emerge as a substitute for regulation and, as a result, European asbestos producers were slower to reduce asbestos use than their U.S. counterparts.
-It was only when the European countries began to adopt bans on asbestos importation and use in the 1990's that asbestos exposure fell sharply.
-Switzerland banned use of asbestos in 1990, and ten other European countries adopted full or partial bans during the 1990's.
+As in the United States, regulation of asbestos in the European countries was weak because of regulatory capture.
+But, unlike the United States, liability did not emerge as a substitute for regulation, and as a result, European asbestos product makers were slower to reduce asbestos use than their U.S. counterparts.
+It was only when the European countries began to adopt bans on asbestos importation and use in the 1990s that asbestos exposure fell sharply.
+Switzerland banned use of asbestos in 1990, and ten other European countries adopted full or partial bans during the 1990s.
 The European Union adopted a ban on all types of asbestos in 1999, to take effect in 2005 (Kazan-Allen, 2000b).

-The effectiveness of liability versus regulation
+The Effectiveness of Liability versus Regulation

 Does the asbestos saga suggest any lessons concerning the effectiveness of liability versus regulation in controlling workplace and product dangers?
-For the U.S., neither policy was effective until the early 1970's, when OSHA imposed new limits on workplace asbestos exposure and the Borel trial occurred.
-The coincidence of events in that period makes it difficult to draw any conclusions.
-But later events suggest that liability was more effective than regulation in driving asbestos from the marketplace.
-In particular, the regulatory efforts of OSHA, CPSC and EPA were quite ineffective throughout the 1970's, while the Borel trial was followed by a litigation explosion.
-By the late 1970's, producers had eliminated asbestos from many products and overall U.S. consumption had declined sharply.
-However for Europe, neither liability nor regulation was effective until later.
+For the United States, neither policy was effective until the early 1970s, when OSHA imposed new limits on workplace asbestos exposure and the Borel trial occurred.
+However, the regulatory efforts of OSHA, CPSC and EPA were quite ineffective throughout the 1970s, while the Borel trial was followed by a litigation explosion.
+By the late 1970s, the pressure of litigation caused U.S. producers to eliminate asbestos from most products, causing overall U.S. consumption to decline sharply.
+But, for Europe, neither liability nor regulation was effective until the 1990s.

-The asbestos saga suggests that, the worse the failure of regulation, the more likely that the courts will respond with high liability.
+The asbestos saga suggests that the worse the failure of regulation, the more likely that the courts will respond with high liability.
 This is because the callous behavior of producers in consciously exposing workers and product users to danger tends to make judges and juries very sympathetic to plaintiffs.
-In the asbestos context, this caused judges to change the law in asbestos victims' favor and juries to award high compensatory and punitive damages.